UFISH-Team/U-FISH/README.md

 Key points about U-FISH:

 1. U-FISH was trained and tested on a diverse dataset comprising 4000+ images with approximately 1.6 million targets from seven sources, including 2 simulated datasets and 5 real datasets.
 This extensive training resulted in achieving state-of-the-art performance.
 2. The network architecture has been optimized to achieve this level of performance with a compact model size of only 160k parameters.
+The ONNX file of the model is only about 680kB in size, making it suitable for inference on edge devices.
 3. U-FISH addresses a limitation of other deep learning-based spot calling algorithms by successfully handling 3D data, overcoming a significant drawback in this field.
 4. It offers support for large-scale data storage formats such as OME-Zarr and N5, enhancing its versatility and applicability.
 5. U-FISH provides a user-friendly interface through APIs, a command-line interface (CLI), a Napari plugin, and an online application, enhancing accessibility and ease of use.